jimthoburn/picture-gallery/README.markdown

 This is an experimental work in progress 🚧 🏗️

-I’m using it to learn new tools and also to share photos with friends 🧰 🦊 🐶
+I’m using it to practice with new tools 🧰 and to share photos with friends 🦊 🐶

 * [Project goals](#goals)
 * See [a live demo](https://picture-gallery.glitch.me)